ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-menu-button.md

 ### Accessibility

--   If the text of the button does not fit fully in the button, it will be ellipsized and the button's `title` will be set to the full text.
+If the text of the button does not fit fully in the button, it will be ellipsized and the button's `title` will be set to the full text.

+All other accessibility needs are already implemented by the table, menu button, and menu.

 ### Angular integration

 An Angular wrapper will be created for the component.
-There is no special considerations for Angular.
+There are no special considerations for Angular.

 ### Blazor integration

 A Blazor wrapper will be created for the component.
-There is no special considerations needed for Blazor.
+There are no special considerations needed for Blazor.

 ### API Updates to Existing Table Components

 Multiple API changes need to be made the table, its subcomponents, and the classes it uses to facilitate slotting a menu through the table and into a specific cell view.

-These changes include changes to the following:
+This includes the following:

 -   The `ColumnInternalsOptions` interface will be updated to include an optional string array named `slotNames`, which allows a column to specify the names of any slots that need to be forwarded into a cell.
 -   As with the `ColumnInternalsOptions`, the `ColumnInternals` class will be updated to have a `slotNames` array that specifies the names of any slots that need to be forwarded into a cell.
 The value will be readonly and will be populated by the `ColumnInternalsOptions` `slotNames` property.
 It will default to an empty array if a value is not provided in `ColumnInternalsOptions`.
--   The `createCellViewTemplate` function exported from the base `cell-view` template will be updated to `repeat` over all slot names specified in the column's `slotNames` array and create a `slot` for each.
-The `name` of each slot will be the value in the `slotNames` array concatenated to the column's unique ID (i.e. `column.columnInternals.uniqueId + column.columnInternals.slotNames[i]`).
-The `slot` attribute will be set to the value in the `slotNames` array.
+-   Add slots to component templates:
+    -   table template - slots created within each table row element that has most recently requested the slot
+        -   slot's name: specified by client's column configuration (e.g. `software-version-menu`)
+        -   slot's slot: _unique-column-id_ + _column-requested-slot-name from column internal's slotNames array_ (e.g. table-column-slot2-menu)
+    -   row template - slots created within each table row element for each slot name that is specified in the column's `ColumnInternals.slotNames` array
+        -   slot's name: _unique-column-id_ + _column-requested-slot-name from column internal's slotNames array_ (e.g. table-column-slot2-menu)
+        -   slot's slot: _unique-column-id_ + _column-requested-slot-name from column internal's slotNames array_ (e.g. table-column-slot2-menu)
+    -   cell view, created via `createCellViewTemplate` - slots created within the cell view
+        -   slot's name:  _unique-column-id_ + _column-requested-slot-name from column internal's slotNames array_ (e.g. table-column-slot2-menu)
+        -   slot's slot: _column-requested-slot-name from column internal's slotNames array_ (e.g. menu)
+    -   menu button column cell view - slot created within the menu button component
+        -   slot's name: _column-requested-slot-name from column internal's slotNames array_ (e.g. menu)
+        -   slot's slot: `"menu"`, which is the slot name required by the `nimble-menu-button` comonent
--   Add events to pass slot information between cell views, rows, and the table.
-These will look as follows:
+-   Add events to pass slot information between cell views, rows, and the table:
     -   `cell-view-slots-request` event
         -   Fired by cell view instances if they want to request that the column's slots to be placed within that cell.
 For example, the menu button column's cell view will fire this event when the cell's `menu-button` fires a `beforetoggle` event with the `newState` as `true`.
         -   Handled by table rows.
 When handling this event, a table row will fire the `row-slots-request` event to request the table to slot the necessary elements within the row.